-There is another fee called “asset-based fees” that will be charged by mutual funds when your plan is invested in, and it is tough to see in the statement.
+There is another fee called “asset-based fees” charged by mutual funds when your plan is invested, and it is tough to see in the statement.

 4).
 Not Able To Spend On Entertainment

-You have to be very conscious about what you’re spending on and how much you are spending.
+You have to be very conscious about what you’re spending and how much you are spending.

 5).
 Prepare Yourself To Stick To One Employer

 The 401k loan will cost you to pay the entire amount in one go when you shift from one employer to another.
 The time limit IRA gives for the payment is 60 to 90 days.

 When you want to take a 401k loan, you should prepare yourself to stick to one employer for five years even if you get an excellent opportunity to switch employers.
 It is one of the most painful points of taking a loan as most people would like to change jobs for their career growth.

 Consider this reason so that you can be prepared for the consequences of taking a 401k loan.
 It is one of the main reasons why I advise you should never borrow money from 401k.

 If you’re thinking about taking a 401k loan for five years, then you should know that you’re at risk of losing your compound interest on your retirement account.